Zequez/logseq-vault/pages/Proyecto%3A Sincronario.md

 			  CLOCK: [2022-08-05 Fri 13:36:01]
 			  :END:
 			- Cannot figure out how to make a query for the tasks 😣
 				- Figured out!
+It was "current page" instead of "current_page"; I'm still unsure about the LogSeq query language, gotta research that later.
-			- LATER Move
+			- LATER Create
 			-
 			-
 	-